 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy is commonly known as “liquidation bankruptcy” because as the name implies, it will liquidate your assets to pay off as much of your debt as possible.
-For example, if you own rental properties and can’t pay the mortgages on them, the court typically orders you to sell the properties and pay the proceeds to your lenders.
+Chapter 7 bankruptcy is commonly known as “liquidation bankruptcy” because, as the name implies, it will liquidate your assets to pay off as much of your debt as possible.
+For example, if you own rental properties and can’t pay the mortgages, the court typically orders you to sell the properties and pay the proceeds to your lenders.

 After you sell off all your assets, the court generally discharges any remaining debts.
 Unsecured debts, such as personal loans or medical debts, typically disappear after a Chapter 7 bankruptcy.

 Borrowers may keep several exempt assets, even when filing a Chapter 7 bankruptcy.
 In most cases, the borrower can keep their primary residence and basic furniture, their car, their professional tools (if applicable), their retirement accounts such as a 401(k) and IRA, and a small amount of cash.
-The rules vary by state, however, so check on your state’s bankruptcy laws.
+However, the rules vary by state, so check your state’s bankruptcy laws.

-That said, you must be able to afford to continue making payments on your home and car loans if you are to keep them.
-A Chapter 7 bankruptcy doesn’t erase those debts — if you want to keep them, you must reaffirm those debts and your ability to pay them.
+That said, you must be able to continue making payments on your home and car loans if you are to keep them.
+A Chapter 7 bankruptcy doesn’t erase those debts — if you want to keep them, you must reaffirm them and your ability to pay them.

 Borrowers must appear before their creditors, who can ask them questions about their assets, income, and other debts.
 The court-appointed trustee has ultimate decision-making power over what the borrower must sell, who they must repay, and the terms of any modified loans.